Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 Agaves take a long time to develop flowers, but they have many tiny plants growing from the bottom of the plant that can replenish the deceased one.

-Its tall spiky leaves mix in gently to generate a crown and lovely cup-shaped flower heads, making it ideal for decorating large gaps.
+Its tall spiky leaves mix gently to generate a crown and lovely cup-shaped flower heads, making it ideal for decorating large gaps.

 2. Prickly Pear Cacti